rondale-sc/rfcs/text/000-template-primitives.md

 ## Summary

-Unlock experimentation in how Ember developers author components by exposing primitives for associating templates with component classes and customizing template scope.
+Expose low-level primitives for associating component templates and classes, and customizing template scope.

-With these primitives in place, addons can more easily experiment with highly-requested features (such as single-file components) via stable, public API.
+These primitives unlock experimentation, allowing addons to provide highly-requested features (such as single-file components) via stable, public API.